Characterizations of Ordered Self-adjoint Operator Spaces: Introduction

 \section{Introduction}

-Abstract characterizations are an important tool in the field of operator algebras.
-For example, it is straightforward to prove that quotients of abstract operator spaces are again abstract operator spaces, although it is harder to see how one would represent a quotient of concrete operator spaces as a space of operators acting on a Hilbert space without an abstract characterization (although it can be done -- see \cite{Rieffel} for a ``concrete" approach to quotients of operator spaces).

-The study of operator spaces, operator systems, and operator algebras has flourished in the past three decades or so thanks to the discovery of abstract characterizations of these objects by Ruan \cite{Ruan}, Choi and Effros \cite{ChoiEffros}, and Blecher, Ruan and Sinclair \cite{BRS}, respectively.
-These characterizations can be viewed as ``intrinsic" in the sense that they can be expressed in terms of simple relations between the algebraic and metric or order structures which theses spaces naturally posses at each matrix level.
-Recently, axiomatic characterizations of self-adjoint operator spaces with an order structure have been separately proposed by Werner \cite{Werner02}, Ng \cite{Ng}, and Karn \cite{Karn10}.
-Each of these characterizations takes as an axiom the existence of ``sufficiently many" functionals.
-Thus, one could view these characterizations as ``extrinsic" in the sense that they are expressed in terms of the properties of an external object, the dual space.
-For a detailed history of this progression of results, see Section 4.5 of Blecher's paper \cite{BlecherPos}.
-Indeed, Blecher notes in the third paragraph of Section 4.5 of \cite{BlecherPos} that the above ``extrinsic" characterization was the only known condition which guarantees the existence of a completly isometric complete order embedding of an abstractly defined ordered vector space onto a self-adjoint subspace of a $C^*$-algebra.
+The study of operator spaces, operator systems, and operator algebras has flourished in the past four decades or so thanks in part to the discovery of abstract characterizations of these objects by Ruan \cite{RUAN1988}, Choi-Effros \cite{CHOIEffros1977}, and Blecher-Ruan-Sinclair \cite{BRS90}, respectively.
+These characterizations can be viewed as ``intrinsic'' in the sense that they can be expressed in terms of simple relations between the algebraic and metric or order structures which theses spaces naturally possess at each matrix level.